After retracing your steps and checking every nook and cranny, the panic sets in—

 Pro tip: When replacing lost or stolen passports, US citizens must fill out the “lost or stolen passport” form, DS-64, and the usual application for a new passport, Form DS-11.

-You have a serious issue if you’re in the United States and planning on flying internationally but can’t find your passport.
+You have a serious issue if you lost your passport before an international flight.
 You won’t be permitted to board a plane without a valid passport as the document is essential for international travel—even to our neighboring countries of Canada and Mexico.

 Unfortunately, you must cancel or postpone your trip for a few months.